-Monarques Gold has an option to acquire a 100% interest in the McKenzie Break property from Agnico Eagle Mines Limited.
-The McKenzie Break property hosts a high-grade gold deposit that lies just 40 kilometres north of the Beacon mill and 25 kilometres north of Val-d'Or, Quebec.
-It consists of nine mineral claims covering a total area of 3.3 km2, and is accessible year-round via Route 397 and a gravel road.
+Monarch Gold acquired a 100% interest in the McKenzie Break property from Agnico Eagle Mines Limited (NYSE:AEM, TSX:AEM).
+The property hosts a high-grade gold deposit that lies just 20 kilometres north of the Beacon mill and 35 kilometres north of Val-d'Or, Quebec.
+It consists of 133 mineral claims covering a total area of 51.3 km2, and is accessible year-round via Route 397 and a gravel road.
 The property is also about nine kilometres south of the rail link between Barraute and Senneterre.

 The McKenzie Break property is located in an area with existing infrastructure and several mills.
 It has surface and underground infrastructure, including a ramp down to a depth of 80 metres below surface.

 On June 14, 2018, Monarch Gold reported the results of a mineral resource estimate for its McKenzie Break gold project.
 The report was prepared by Alain-Jean Beauregard, P.Geo., and Daniel Gaudreault, Eng., of Geologica Groupe-Conseil Inc., and Christian D’Amours, P.Geo., of GeoPointCom Inc., qualified persons as defined by NI 43-101.
 The estimate was prepared by GeoPointCom Inc. and is dated April 17, 2018.